segmentio/segment-docs/src/connections/sources/custom-domain.md

 Customers who have access to the Custom Domain feature can rename analytics to `<workspaceid>/<sourceid>.js` by choosing an Alias for Analytics.js within the source settings that are available after the workspace is enabled for Custom Domain.

-### What happens to the Analytics.js cookies already set on the user's browser prior to Custom Domain implementation?
+### What happens to the Analytics.js cookies already set on the user's browser prior to a Custom Domain implementation?
-Analytics.js cookies will not be lost in the transition to Custom Domain.
-Once users revisit your website, the previous Analytics.js cookies will continue to be fetched and added to events if available.
+Analytics.js cookies are not lost in the transition to Custom Domain.
+When users revisit your website, the previous Analytics.js cookies continue to be fetched and added to events, if available.